 Research and Clinical Interests

 Changes in cell-cell and cell-matrix adhesion accompany the transition from benign tumors to invasive, malignant cancer and the subsequent metastatic dissemination of tumor cells.
 Cadherin switching (E- to N-cadherin) is a hallmark of tumor progression, yet it is poorly understood how N-cadherin affects tumor cell behavior in vivo.
-We have initiated a new research program in the lab to determine N-cadherin's role in pancreatic cancer progression.
+We have shown that interfering with N-cadherin is sufficient to prolong survival of mice suffering from highly metastatic pancreatic cancer.

 Opportunities are available to analyze transgenic and knockout mice that serve as models of human disease.
 Specific projects involve the investigation of a-catenins in cardiac regeneration, plakoglobin in arrhythmogenic cardiomyopathy, and N-cadherin in pancreatic cancer metastasis.
 Projects are tailored to students’ experience and interest.